The Hanna MultiDrive

-An alternative to using multiple generators would be to eliminate the smaller generators altogether and utilize the flywheel as a stand-alone, radial-flux generator.
+An alternative to using multiple generators would eliminate the smaller generators altogether and utilize the flywheel as a stand-alone, radial-flux generator.
 Powerful magnets will be embedded in the flywheel's outer periphery.
 The generator's 'stator' windings are made up of multiple'C'-shaped, air-cored copper coils which shroud the spinning magnets to produce utility-scale power for the grid.
 The generator's annular design is a specialized low-speed topology which has been developed specifically for wave energy converters.
 The design virtually eliminates the large unwanted magnetic attraction forces that exist in conventional iron-core generators.

 RETURN TO HOMEPAGE